 Success Serving the People

-In the more than 45 years since Sylvia took her message of change to legislators, the media, and the streets of Chicago, her vision has grown into an organization that serves more than 75,000 children and 150,000 families statewide every month in a passionate effort to support parents in making the best choices for their children’s future success.
+In the 50 years since Sylvia took her message of change to legislators, the media, and the streets of Chicago, her vision has grown into an organization that serves more than 75,000 children and 150,000 families statewide every month in a passionate effort to support parents in making the best choices for their children’s future success.

 And we are focused on the future.
 High-quality early care and education prepares the next generation of community leaders and learners.
 What inspires and moves our work forward comes from a single question asked by a small group of committed citizens.
 Today, with more than 400 employees and strong, diverse leadership, our response to that question continues to make a difference in the lives of families and their children.